DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Evaluations

-We summarize the statistics from both tests in Table~\ref{tab:wind} and~\ref{tab:slope}.
-Overall, using Jacobi iteration in backpropagation is faster than using the direct solver, and the speedup becomes more substantial as we increase the mesh resolution.
-The speedup is also more evident with low-precision threshold, which is consistent with Projective Dynamics.
+We summarize the statistics from both tests in Table~\ref{tab:windAndSlope}.
+Overall, the iterative solver in backpropagation is faster than the direct solver, and the speedup becomes more substantial as we increase the mesh resolution.
+The speedup is also more evident with low-precision threshold, which is consistent with the results reported in previous PD papers~\cite{Bouaziz14_PD,Liu17_Quasi,Du21_DiffPD}.
 A further decomposition of time confirms that solving the linear system takes up the majority of backpropagation time, so any improvement in the choice of solver has a dominating positive effect.
 Although the low-precision results may not match the ground-truth gradients as closely as their high-precision counterparts, their backpropagation is significantly faster and can still benefit gradient-based optimization.
-This is because even an imperfect gradient can still guide gradient-descent algorithms to converge as long as it is along the descending direction.
+This is because even an imperfect gradient can still guide gradient descent algorithms to converge as long as it is along the descending direction.
 This is confirmed empirically by our experiments in Sec.~\ref{sec:applications}, in most of which we use low-precision convergence threshold and still observe successful gradient-based optimization results.
-It is also worth mentioning that contact-related operators, whose time cost is included in the ``Other'' and ``Contact'' columns in Table~\ref{tab:wind} and~\ref{tab:slope}, add very little extra computation to backpropagation.
-Finally, we observe uncommon but non-negligible failure cases of the Jacobi iterations in one experiment ($48\times48$ with 1e-6 as the threshold in Table~\ref{tab:wind}).
+It is also worth mentioning that contact-related operators, whose time cost is included in the ``Other'' and ``$\Delta\Rmat$'' columns in Table~\ref{tab:windAndSlope}, add very little extra overhead to the backpropagation.
+Finally, we observe uncommon but non-negligible failure cases of the iterative solvers in one experiment ($48\times48$ with 1e-6 as the threshold in Table~\ref{tab:windAndSlope}) ``Wind''.
 For the $15\%$ failed timesteps, we switch to the sparse LU solver, adding an extra $11.5\%$ time in backpropagation.